-We Make Garage Keepers Insurance Easier
+How to Make Garage Keepers Insurance Easier

-How to Get Garage Keeper Insurance?
+How to Get Garage Keeper Insurance

-What Is a Garage Keepers’ Insurance Policy?
+What Is Garage Keepers Insurance?

 Garage keepers insurance (also called “storage location insurance” in certain US states) essentially provides protection or insurance against any damage to a vehicle by theft, vandalism, collision or fire.
-Though an optional policy, garage keepers’ policies are highly useful, designed specifically for business owners who operate service centers or offer the service of towing.
+Though an optional policy, garage keepers policies are highly useful, designed specifically for business owners who operate service centers or offer the service of towing.
 This policy protects the customers’ vehicles while they are in the custody of such business owners, whether the vehicle is parked, stored or being serviced.

-Is a Garage Keepers Policy Necessary?
+Is Garage Keepers Insurance Necessary?

 - Auto repair shops